The Historic Monastery

 WMF’s ten-stage plan is made up of six interior and four exterior stages.
 Exterior stage two, concluded in 2017, focused on the south façade of the church.
 It included the construction of a new drainage system in zinc over the existing masonry channels to prevent water infiltration issues.
 Conservation work on stained-glass windows and their iron railings was also completed.

 Interior stage three was completed in December 2019 and focused on conservation of the south row of vaults and adjoining walls of the main nave, and of two central vaults of the upper choir, addressing water filtration issues, and restoring stained glass windows and the the rose window.
-The WMF Portugal team will now focus on the interior of the church’s and will prepare the next intervention phase.
+WMF Portugal team is preparing the next intervention phase, which will continue to focus on the interior of the church.

 WMF Portugal’s management of the conservation work was performed in partnership with the Directorate-General for Cultural Heritage’s multidisciplinary team assigned to this project and with the supervision of its Scientific Committee.
 The project was funded by the Robert W. Wilson Challenge to Conserve Our Heritage, the Annenberg Foundation, Compagnie Financière Richemont SA, Energias de Portugal (EDP), Millenium bcp Foundation, Brisa, and the Automobile Club of Portugal (ACP) Team 4.